flybywiresim/fbw-userguide/docs/fbw-a32nx/feature-guides/simbrief.md

 - airframe
 - simBrief login Setup
--

 ## Importing the simBrief OFP to the FMS (MCDU)

 - Initialize
-- Fuel and Payload
+- Fuel and Payload (this is in flux right now - EFB page to come)
 - Loading into flight plan (INIT A)
 - Selecting SID, STAR, APPR